AngharadWeeks/AngharadWeeks.github.io/README.md

 I'm from Wales, but moved to London to do a BSc in Astrophysics in QMUL (2020), a MSc in Space Science and Engineering at UCL (2021), and Surrey, for my PhD at MSSL (2025...pending)

-**I like**
+**I work on**

 - Exoplanets
 - Stars
 - Asteroseismology
 - The Milky Way and its various wonders

-- Using all of the above to understand the demographics of extrasolar systems in the Milky Way
+I am primarily interested in using all of the above to understand the demographics of extrasolar systems in the Milky Way.

 **Research Highlights**